What is ReDI?

 To create a cohort of prepared and confident research leaders who wish to create research initiatives larger than their current scope of activities.
 These initiatives could include research consortia, research centers or large multi-institutional projects.
 The cohort will include a strong female representation.
 Cohort participants will gain increased:

 - Capacity to influence team dynamics and project outcomes through learning how to manage and leverage differences across working styles, approaches, backgrounds, and disciplines.

 - Knowledge about toolkits for communication, project management, negotiation, and influencing people.

 - Self-awareness of their leadership capabilities and ways to increase their impact in their roles as leaders.

 - Recognition and visibility by Northeastern leadership as proactive research leaders within and outside the institution.

-The 2014-2015 academic year program will include interactive workshops that include presentations by knowledge experts, an invited guest who shares pertinent experiences to highlight the particular skill of discussion, and activities prior to each workshop that enable participants to engage with each topic.
-Twelve faculty from across Northeastern are currently participating in the 2014-2015 academic year program.
-We plan to offer the program beginning each fall to similar sized groups of faculty.
+The 2015-2016 academic year program will include interactive workshops that include presentations by knowledge experts, an invited guest who shares pertinent experiences to highlight the particular skill of discussion, and activities prior to each workshop that enable participants to engage with each topic.
+Nominations of faculty from across Northeastern are currently being collected for the 2015-2016 academic year program.

 With the consent of the faculty member, chairs and college deans may nominate early full professors and associate professors who have demonstrated strong research records.
 Nominations and the selection process take place during the summer prior to the beginning of the program.